brianhill/ancient-astronomy/daily_schedule-term_3.md

 ### Week 8 &mdash; Continue Solar Theory

+* Tuesday, Oct.
+24 &mdash; As discussed before the break, if you were super-crunched during Week 7, you can have an automatic extension on the star phases homework to Tuesday, Oct.
+24th &mdash; Put completed assignment in my box before lunch &mdash; As a reminder, you have the ongoing Jupiter and Venus plotting project continuing to Oct.
+30
 * Our class has its first Term 3 day on Thursday, Oct.
 26 &mdash; Read Evans Sections 5.5 to 5.8, pp. 221-235 &mdash; In class, we will do Evans Exercise 5.6 &mdash; As Assignment 8 for Thursday, do Evans Exercise 5.8, p.
 235 using your birthday for part 4 of the problem

 ### Week 9 &mdash; Finish Solar Theory &mdash; Start the Fixed Stars